robinhood/faust/docs/playbooks/pageviews.rst

         id: str
         user: str

+Type annotations are used not only for defining static types, but also to define how fields are deserialized, and lets you specify models that contains other models, and so on.
+See the :ref:`guide-models` guide for more information.

 Input Stream
 ------------

-Next we define the source topic to read the page view events from.
+Next we define the source topic to read the "page view" events from, and we specify that every value in this topic is of the PageView type.

 .. sourcecode:: python